-Researchers from diverse fields are expected to work collaboratively and interdependently, creating shared visions, models, methods, and discoveries.
+Researchers from diverse fields are expected to work interdependently, creating shared visions, models, methods, and discoveries.
 The "Integrative Research" section must describe how knowledge, techniques, and expertise from multiple fields and sectors will create new and expanded frameworks for addressing the research goals (see Convergence Research at NSF).
-The proposal should describe the symbiosis within the multidisciplinary team, and how the team will collaborate to illuminate the technological, human, and larger societal dimensions of the future of work and the implications of deploying pervasive, intelligent, and autonomous systems at the human-technology frontier.
-Thus, the "Integrative Research" section must identify specific collaboration mechanisms that will enable cross-discipline and cross-sector integration of teams and describe how the research will be integrated over the course of the project.
+This section of the proposal should describe the intellectual and methodological symbiosis within the multidisciplinary team, and how the team will collaborate to illuminate the technological, human, and larger societal dimensions of the future of work and the implications of deploying pervasive, intelligent, and autonomous systems at the human-technology frontier.
+The "Integrative Research" section must identify how expertise of different members of the team will enable cross-discipline and cross-sector integration within the team, and describe how the research will be integrated over the course of the project.
+This section is not a duplication of the required Management and Coordination Plan, which should describe the project timeline, team activities, and supervisory and coordination mechanisms for the project.